-This week, we explore the impact of emerging technologies on information communities.
-Over the past few years, the Web has changed.
-It’s rebooted and has become more engaging.
+This week we will explore the impact of emerging technologies on information communities.
+Over the past few years the Web has significantly changed.
+It has rebooted and has become more engaging for users.
 A confluence of technological advances has led to our current landscape of learning and information use by communities.
-The creation of global networks, paired with enhancements to networking technology, and the evolution of devices has created a perfect storm of change.
+The creation of global networks, paired with enhancements to networking technology and the evolution of devices, has created a perfect storm of change.
 Mobile technology, access to social media, and widespread wireless access to the Internet are creating new forms of self-expression and conversation.
-Roush labeled this phenomenon “continuous computing.”
-This concept describes how people access and share information, and how they utilize constantly updating devices to form and maintain information communities.
-In simple terms the Internet, extended by WiFi transmission capabilities, increasingly powerful cellular networks and mobile devices, allows for anytime, anywhere information access.
-This module will introduce you to the Horizon Report and Pew Research’s Internet & Technology web site.
-We will explore how people use information technologies in everyday life.
+Wade Roush (2005) labeled this phenomenon “continuous computing.”
+This concept describes how people access and share information and how they utilize constantly updating devices to form and maintain information communities.
+In simple terms, the Internet (extended by WiFi transmission capabilities, increasingly powerful cellular networks, and mobile devices) allows for anytime, anywhere information access.
+This module will introduce you to the Horizon Report and Pew Research’s Internet & Technology website.
+This week, we will explore how people use information technologies in everyday life.

 - Slides: Download Emerging Technologies here